 ABCD is a parallelogram.
-A circle through A, B is so drawn that it intersects AD at P and BC at Q. Prove that P, Q, C and D are concyclic.
+A circle through A, and B is so drawn that it intersects AD at P and BC at Q. Prove that P, Q, C and D are concyclic.

 Given: ABCD is a parallelogram.
-A circle whose centre O passes through A, B has intersected AD at P and BC at Q.
+A circle whose centre O passes through A, and B has intersected AD at P and BC at Q.

 To Prove: Points P, Q, C and D are concyclic.